 At the end of the day, how much is it going to cost to build?

-Visual 3D Material Take-offs simplify the process of estimating and makes it a more visual process – you can see what you are estimating.
-We will explore the process of doing a visual residential take-off, give examples of how it works and end off with the benefits of estimating in a visual 3D environment.
+Visual Take-offs simplify the process of estimating and seeing the materials in 3D makes it a more visual process – you can see what you are estimating.
+We will explore the process of doing a visual residential take-off, give examples of how it works, and end off with the benefits of estimating in a visual 3D environment.

 IFraming View of Model in Envisioneer Construction Suite™